grackle-project/grackle/doc/source/InstallTest.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 At a surface level, the steps of a single test-case makes it sound like these tests could be part of the core-library test suite.
-In fact, the core-lib tests already involve a set of "compile-tests" that closely resemble the structure of some tests.
+In fact, the core-lib tests already involve a set of "compile-tests" that closely resemble the structure of some installtest test-cases.
 Moreover, other open source projects might try to test this sort of thing by constructing a ctest test-case that explicitly calls the ``ctest`` executable with the ``--build-and-test`` option (an example can be found `here <https://github.com/fmtlib/fmt/blob/dc05bee30755bb993add7ed90845d87c2315f9c6/test/CMakeLists.txt#L166>`__).

-There are 2 limitation to this approach:
+There are several limitation to trying to move the tests core-lib test suites.

-1. it **only** tests the direct product of a build (if you build Grackle as a shared library, you only test builds against a shared library)
+1. The core-lib test suite **only** tests the direct product of a build (if you build Grackle as a shared library, you only test builds against a shared library).
+   If we moved these tests into the core-lib test suite, then a single invokation of the core-lib suite would would only be able to run a subset of the cases covered by the existing installetest test cases.
+   To run a different subset, you would need to completely recompile Grackle before launching relaunching the core-lib suite.

-2. CMake/CTest is designed for tests to occur when targets are found in the build-directly.
+2. CMake/CTest is designed to drive tests involving build-artifacts that are located in the build-directory.
-   In practice, most people link against Grackle after it has been fully installed.\ [#link-test]_
+   Because most people link against Grackle after it has been fully installed, some of the installtest test cases involve consuming Grackle after it has been fully installed.
+   There wouldn't be a good way to make the core-lib test suite directly run these tests.\ [#link-test]_

 These limitations aren't usually as much of a concern in external project because (as noted above) there is usually far less emphasis on making the project easy to install/link against, for less experienced developers.

+.. _installtest-execution:

 Running the tests
 -----------------